WuhaoStatistic/Cycle-Gan/README.md

 3 click `run` or press `shift+F10`.
 Then go to `res` directory to see the results.

+If you want to use a carema,then run `test_carema.py`,**remember to press key 1** when you want to stop.
+The default carema device is 0
 ## Notice that

 All the image in the sources will be processed.